brgillis/Test_Reporting/README.md

     Integration pipeline to build reports on test results tarballs
   * `python/Test_Reporting/build_report.py` - Executable python script which can be used to generate a report for a test results product, without needing to add it to this project.
+  * `python/Test_Reporting/pack_results_tarball.py` - Executable python script which can be used to pack a test results data product and all datafiles it points to into a tarball for easy copying into this project for publication.
   * `python/Test_Reporting/specialization_keys.py` - Python module which details which specialized implementations of building test reports are to be used on which files in the `manifest.json` file
 * `test_data/` - Directory containing data used in unit tests of Python code